 - Learn the life story of the man behind the magic and hear exhibits narrated in Walt Disney's own voice

-- Visit one of the Bay Area's best venues in the Presidio - overlooking the Golden Gate Bridge
+- Visit one of the Bay Area's best venues in the Presidio, overlooking the Golden Gate Bridge

-Explore contemporary interactive galleries and state-of-the-art exhibits (including a giant walkthrough model of Disneyland), and more - all narrated in his own voice.
+Explore contemporary interactive galleries and state-of-the-art exhibits (including a giant walk-through model of Disneyland), and more.

-There's 40,000 square feet of imagination to inspire you - including sketches, drawings and animations made by the man himself.
-And of course, daily screenings of Disney classics.
+Get to know the man behind the mouse!
+There's 40,000 square feet of imagination to inspire you here, including sketches, drawings and animations, and of course, daily screenings of Disney classics.

 Scan your smartphone ticket at the turnstile to get right in.

-Cancellations are not possible for this ticket.
+- Cancellations are not possible for this ticket